 - Status changed from Unscreened to Closed: Third party to resolve

-#6 Updated by Nicholas Sherlock almost 2 years ago
+#6 Updated by Nicholas Sherlock over 2 years ago

 I managed to track down this bug with the help of the NetATalk maintainer, and a fix will be merged there shortly: